hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 ## How much did that cost?

-In Hyper.sh, all resources are billed per-second apart from FIPs as mentioned above.
+In Hyper, all resources are billed per-second apart from FIPs as mentioned above.
 With the above example there are 5 items that will be billed:

 The container itself plus the rootFS disk in the container.
 The attached Hyper Volume